CISA KEV · live

 pa-edge-fw-02 UNRESOLVED_EXPOSURE workaround present · HMAC validation disabled

-fig. 04 — evidence trail · CVE-2024-3400 · sample
+evidence trail · CVE-2024-3400 · sample

-Lists affected versions
+affected

 07 // controlled preview

-Infrastead is in a limited, guided preview: one advisory, your inventory, real applicability analysis, evidence, mitigation integrity, and an executive report — end to end, in one sitting.
-An invite code and a verified work email are required.
+Infrastead is in a limited, guided preview: one advisory, your inventory, real applicability analysis, evidence, mitigation validation, and an executive report — end to end, in one sitting.
+This is not an open launch.

 access · invite-gated · verified work email required